Crisis reveals the true condition of shared life.

 When emergencies arrive, households, neighborhoods, institutions, and cities discover whether trust, records, supplies, communication, leadership, and mutual aid were real or only assumed.
 The emergency does not create every weakness.
 It exposes weaknesses that ordinary conditions allowed people to ignore.

-The Commons Framework treats readiness as love of neighbor made practical before fear takes over.
+The Commons Framework treats readiness as neighbor care made practical before fear takes over.
 Preparedness is not paranoia.
 It is the refusal to make other people carry avoidable chaos because we preferred not to think ahead.

 The Ethics Of Preparation